Pitchers and catchers are reporting…baseball time, baby!

 If you want one risky one, I like the Cardinals.
 You may just want to take over their win total, which I wrote about yesterday, but the race should be tight between them and the Cubbies.
 The Cubs are expected to get around 91 wins and I think the Cardinals should push for 90 themselves.
 I’m not high on Milwaukee because I don’t expect their key contributors (specifically Jimmy Nelson and Chase Anderson on the mound, Travis Shaw and Eric Thames at the plate) to repeat their 2017 performances.

 A little baseball to keep in mind as we enter spring training.
-I’m personally waiting to bet on these for a couple of reasons.
-One, I don’t have a BetOnline account and two, I want to see where a few of these remaining key free agents land.
+I’m personally waiting to bet on these because I want to see where a few of these remaining key free agents land.
 Check back as we get more baseball odds over the coming weeks and follow @ActionNetworkHQ for breaking stories.

 With Yu Darvish signing with the Cubs and likely some bets on them as well, their odds have moved quite a bit.
 The move from +175 to -130 represents about a 20% increase in implied probability…not too shabby.
 Fangraphs bumped their expected win total from 91 to 94, while the Cardinals remain at 88.
 Cards are still not a bad bet in my book at the increased price of +300.